 Part of the joy of painting in the 21st century is the wide range of available forms of expression.
 The late 19th and 20th centuries saw artists make huge leaps in painting styles.
 Many of these innovations were influenced by technological advances, such as the invention of the metal paint tube and the evolution of photography, as well as changes in social conventions, politics, and philosophy, along with world events.

 This list outlines seven major styles of art (sometimes referred to as "schools" or "movements"), some much more realistic than others.
-Although you won't be part of the original movement—the group of artists who generally shared the same painting style and ideas during a specific time in history—you can still paint in the styles they used.
-By learning about these styles and seeing what the artists working in them created and then experimenting with different approaches yourself, you can begin to develop and nurture your own style.
+By learning about these painting styles and seeing what the artists working in them created, you can experiment with different approaches yourself and develop your own style.

 Realism

 Realism, in which the subject of the painting looks much like the real thing rather than being stylized or abstracted, is the style many people think of as "true art."
-Only when examined close up do what appear to be solid colors reveal themselves as a series of brushstrokes of many colors and values.
+Only when examined close up do those solid colors reveal themselves as a series of brushstrokes of many colors and values.

 Realism has been the dominant style of painting since the Renaissance.
 The artist uses perspective to create an illusion of space and depth, setting the composition and lighting such that the subject appears real.
 Leonardo da Vinci's "Mona Lisa" is a classic example of the style.